armin-backhaus/phpStorm_test/src/wow/Battle/BattleConcept.md

 ### user story
 - want possibility to add Breeds into groups
-- possibility to put them in battle
+- possibility to put Groups in Battle
-- let them fight with health, strength and defense values
+- let Groups fight and add method to set/measure: health, strength and defense values
 -